dxvxd/Ghiblie-movies/README.md

 ## Implementation

-Applications uses two endpoints from
+Application uses two endpoints from
 [Ghibli REST API](https://ghibliapi.herokuapp.com/)
 to collect movies and people.
 Collected data is stored into database (Sqlite is used for sake of simplicity).